-HIM 110 Introduction to Human Pathology 3 cr.
+HIM 110 Introduction to Human Pathology (3 cr.)

-Introduces the basic concepts, terminology, etiology, and characteristics of pathological processes.Prerequisites or Co-requisites: HLT 143 and BIO 100.Co-requisite: HIM 260.Lecture 3 hours per week.
+Introduces the basic concepts, terminology, etiology, and characteristics of pathological processes.
+Prerequisites: HLT 143 and BIO 100 or BIO 141 and BIO 142.
+Lecture 3 hours per week.

-HIM 130 Health Information Systems 3 cr.
+HIM 130 Health Information Systems (3 cr.)

 Teaches basic concepts of microcomputer software (to include operating systems, word processing, spreadsheets, and database applications).
 Focuses on microcomputer applications and information systems in the health care environment.
-Provides a working introduction to electronic health information systems for allied health, teaching students how the adoption of electronic health records affects them as future health care professionals.Prerequisite: ITE 115.Lecture 3 hours per week.
+Provides a working introduction to electronic health information systems for allied health, teaching students how the adoption of electronic health records affects them as future health care professionals.
+Prerequisite: ITE 115.
+Lecture 3 hours per week.

-HIM 141 Fundamentals of Health Information Systems I 3 cr.
+HIM 141 Fundamentals of Health Information Systems I (3 cr.)

 Focuses on health data collection, storage, retrieval, and reporting systems, with emphasis on the role of the computer in accomplishing these functions.
-Part I of II.Prerequisite: Passing score on the computer competency exam, ITE 115, or permission of the instructor.Lecture 3 hours per week.
+Part I of II.
+Prerequisite: Passing score on the computer competency exam, ITE 115, or permission of the instructor.
+Lecture 3 hours per week.

-HIM 142 Fundamentals of Health Information Systems II 3 cr.
+HIM 142 Fundamentals of Health Information Systems II (3 cr.)

-Focuses on health data collection, storage, retrieval, and reporting systems, with emphasis on the role of the computer in accomplishing these functions.
-Part II of II.Prerequisite: Passing score on the computer competency exam, ITE 115, or permission of the instructor.Lecture 3 hours per week.
+Focus of health data collection, storage, retrieval and reporting systems, with emphasis on the role of the computer in accomplishing these functions.
+Part II of II.
+Prerequisite: Passing score on the computer competency exam, ITE 115, or permission of the instructor.
+Lecture 3 hours per week.

-HIM 151 Reimbursement Issues in Medical Practice Management 2 cr.
+HIM 151 Reimbursement Issues in Medical Practice Management (2 cr.)

 Introduces major reimbursement systems in the United States.
 Focuses on prospective payments systems, managed care, and documentation necessary for appropriate reimbursement.
-Emphasizes management of practice to avoid fraud.Prerequisite or Corequisite: HIM 255.Lecture 2 hours per week.
+Emphasizes management of practice to avoid fraud.
+Prerequisite or Corequisite: HIM 255.
+Lecture 2 hours per week.

-HIM 220 Health Statistics 3 cr.
+HIM 220 Health Statistics (3 cr.)

 Introduces the student to basic statistical principles and calculations as applied in the health care environment, procedures for collection and reporting vital statistics, and basic quality control basics.
-Covers the fundamentals of standard deviation, normal distribution, and histograms.Prerequisites: Admittance into the Advanced Medical Coder Career Studies Certificate and placement recommendation for MTH 146 and Algebra I, or equivalent.Prerequisite or Co-requisite: ITE 140.Lecture 3 hours per week.
+Prerequisites: Placement or completion through MTE 5.
+Lecture 3 hours per week.

-HIM 226 Legal Aspects of Health Record Documentation 2 cr.
+HIM 226 Legal Aspects of Health Record Documentation (2 cr.)

 Presents the legal requirements associated with health record documentation.
-Emphasizes the policies and procedures concerning the protection of the confidentiality of patient's health records.Lecture 2 hours per week.
+Emphasizes the policies and procedures concerning the protection of the confidentiality of patient's health records.
+Lecture 2 hours per week.

-HIM 229 Performance Improvement in Healthcare Settings 2 cr.
+HIM 229 Performance Improvement in Health Care Settings (2 cr.)

 Focuses on concepts of facility-wide performance improvement, resource management, and risk management.
-Applies tools for data collection and analysis.Prerequisite: Admittance into the Advanced Medical Coder Career Studies Certificate.Lecture 1 hour.Laboratory 2 hours.Total 3 hours per week.
+Applies tools for data collection and analysis.

+Prerequisites or co-requisites: HIM 142.
+Lecture 1 hour.
+Laboratory 2 hours.
+Total 3 hours per week.

-HIM 230 Information Systems and Technology in Health Care 3 cr.
+HIM 230 Information Systems and Technology in Health Care (3 cr.)

 Explores computer technology and system application in health care.
-Introduces the information systems life cycle.Prerequisites: HIM142 and HIM 130.Lecture 2 hours.Laboratory 3 hours.Total 5 hours per week.
+Introduces the information systems life cycle.
+Prerequisites: HIM 142 and HIM 130.
+Lecture 2 hours.
+Laboratory 3 hours.
+Total 5 hours per week.

-HIM 233 Electronic Health Records Management 3 cr.
+HIM 233 Electronic Health Records Management (3 cr.)

 Studies new trends in management and processing of health information with emphasis on the electronic health record (EHR).
 Covers the definition, benefits, standards, functionality, confidentiality and security, and impact of the EHR in the health care environment.
 Explores implementation of the EHR including infrastructure required, project management techniques, information technology systems, workflow processes and redesign in various health care settings.
-Discusses legal issues created by implementation of the EHR.Prerequisites: HIM 130 and HIM 230.Lecture 3 hours per week.
+Discusses legal issues created by implementation of the EHR.
+Prerequisites: HIM 130 and HIM 230.
+Lecture 3 hours per week.

-HIM 249 Supervision and Management Practices 3 cr.
+HIM 249 Supervision and Management Practices (3 cr.)

 Introduces supervision and management principles with emphasis on the application of these principles in the health information setting.
-Prerequisite: Admittance into the Advanced Medical Coder Career Studies program.
-Prerequisites or Co-requisites: HIM 229, HIM 295, HIM 220, and ITE 140.
+Prerequisites or co-requisites: HIM 229, HIM 142.
 Lecture 3 hours per week.

-HIM 250 Health Classification Systems I ICD-9/10-CM 3 cr.
+HIM 250 Health Classification Systems I ICD-9/10-CM (3 cr.)